|

 Overall, I was very impressed by

 this CD.
-AraPacis are a band that have been creating a pretty strong
+AraPacis are a band that have been creating a pretty strong buzz in the

-"Consequences of Dreams", that buzz is extremely well deserved.
-The
+that buzz is extremely well deserved.
+The songs take you in many different

-songs take you in many different directions, so just sit back and
+directions, so just sit back and enjoy the ride.

 Rating: 80/100